 The website is also the new home for the Michigan History Center’s K-12 educational resources.
 The “Learn” section of the website contains grade-level-appropriate reading materials and activities for students, as well as teacher background information on content related to Michigan state teaching standards.

-“We are just starting to develop these new resources, based on feedback we have received from teachers,” said Rachel Clark, the center’s education specialist.
+“We are just starting to develop these new resources based on teacher feedback,” said Rachel Clark, the center’s education specialist.
 “We started with Michigan’s statehood era, which is a key part of third-grade learning standards.
-As the site develops, we will be adding more topics for all grade levels.”
+We will add more topics for all grade levels as the site develops.”

 The New Genealogy Site Expected to Grow

 Staffers are continually monitoring and making improvements to the Michiganology website.
-Plans for an enhanced document viewer and more robust search capabilities are in development.
+Plans for an enhanced document viewer and more robust search capabilities are developing.

 “Moving 10 million records is a major endeavor, and there have been some minor glitches,” Arnold said.
 “We will continue to work out bugs, listen to users and work to better serve the public as we fine-tune the website.”

-Staffers also are working to add new resources to the website.
-They continue to streamline and upload collections indexes, which allow users to see records across collections and research more efficiently.
+Staffers also are working on adding new resources to the website.
+They streamline and upload collections indexes, allowing users to see records across collections and research more efficiently.

-An ongoing partnership with FamilySearch.org is digitizing, indexing and making available online thousands of new local government records, including more than 7 million naturalization records.
+An ongoing partnership with FamilySearch.org is digitizing, indexing and making thousands of new local government records available online, including more than 7 million naturalization records.